jacobkap/crimebythenumbers/docs/index.md

 ## Practice problems

 At the end of most chapters there will be a series of practice problems for you to do.
-Not all chapters in this book have R code as some are rather theoretical, such as covering ways to collaborate or approach projects, so only the chapters with R code will have practice problems.
+Not all chapters in this book have R code as some are rather theoretical, such as covering ways to collaborate with other people, so only the chapters with R code will have practice problems.
 I **highly** recommend that you do all of the practice problems as practicing is the best way to learn how to program.

-You can check your answers in Chapter \@ref(problem-answers) which will have the answer to each question and the code that I used.
-There are generally multiple ways to approach a particular problem in R - though in this book I'll cover the approach I think is best - so your code may look different than the one I have in the Chapter \@ref(problem-answers).
+You can check your answers in Appendix \@ref(problem-answers) which will have the answer to each question and the code that I used.
+There are generally multiple ways to approach a particular problem in R - though in this book I'll cover the approach I think is best - so your code may look different than the one I have in the Appendix \@ref(problem-answers).
 That is totally fine, the important thing is that the answer is right.

 ## Citing this book